 You can find the original victorian farmhouse kitchen design plans here.

-One of the first purchases we made was a 1940’s antique Caloric stove that we restored, and had a gas line run, too.
+One of the first purchases we made was a 1940’s antique Caloric stove that we restored, and had a gas line installed for it.
 Now, I get to cook on this vintage gas stove, and it cooks like a dream.

-Over the stove is a wooden antique shelf that I found for $25 dollars, which we painted white to match the bead board.
-I then filled it with a few of my favorite things, like pottery, pretty little mugs, spice jars, and a brass candle a friend of mine made me.
+Over the stove is a wooden antique shelf that I found for $25, which we painted white to match the bead board.
+I then filled it with a few of my favorite things, like pottery, pretty little mugs, spice jars, and a brass candle a friend of mine made for me.
 It all ties in.

 The Sink